dtutimes/Backend/readme.md

 We encourage you to participate in this open source project.
 We love Pull Requests, Bug Reports, ideas, (security) code reviews or any other kind of positive contribution.

 Since we are a small team, however, **we do not have the bandwidth to review unsolicited PRs**.
-Please follow our [Pull Request guidelines](https://github.com/mozilla-mobile/shared-docs/blob/master/android/CONTRIBUTING_code.md#creating-a-pull-request), or **we may close the PR**.
+Please follow our privacy policy [https://docs.google.com/document/d/1_ZWVV_4MjjYaLndT3d-A_B773Udhc7qS3eCrLNJf4gs/edit], or **we may close the PR**.

 To make it easier to review, we have these PR requirements: